liuqx315/Multiscale-pattern/doc/guide/source/linear_solvers/index.rst

 from SUNDIALS that are included in ARKode.
 While these may be used in conjunction with ARKode, they may also be used separately as generic packages in themselves.
-These generic linear solver modules are organized in two families of solvers, the DLS family, which includes direct linear solvers appropriate for sequential computations; and the SPILS family, which includes scaled preconditioned iterative (Krylov) linear solvers.
+These generic linear solver modules are organized in three families of solvers, the DLS family, which includes direct linear solvers appropriate for sequential computations; the SLS family, which includes direct linear solvers for sparse matrices in serial or shared-memory computations; and the
+SPILS family, which includes scaled preconditioned iterative (Krylov) linear solvers.
 The solvers in each family share common data structures and functions.